 Test Optional Admission is for prospective students who decide that their standardized test scores are not a true representation of their academic potential; and therefore, opt for their scores to not be considered as part of their application for admission to Brevard College.

-To help the Admissions Office learn more about them, prospective students provide answers to three short essay questions.
-The first two are designated and the third is selected from a list of options.
+To help the Admissions Office learn more about them, prospective students provide answers to one of two essay questions.
 These questions are designed to help prospective students highlight their strengths for the Admissions Committee.